A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Introduction

 Despite these advancements, several challenges remain in current ED research.
 In this paper, we focus on the following two key issues:

-\begin{enumerate} \item \textbf{Limited precision of existing models}: Current ED models achieve high scores only when evaluated with a large error tolerance.
+\begin{enumerate} \item \textbf{Insufficient Precision under Strict Constraints}: Current ED models achieve high scores only when evaluated with a large error tolerance.
 For example, the standard error tolerance radius is approximately 4.3 pixels for BSDS500\cite{AM2011Contour}, 11.1 pixels for BIPED\cite{SR2020Dense}, and even 16.3 pixels for MDBD\cite{MK2016A}.
-However, when stricter evaluation criteria are applied, the performance of these models drops significantly.
-Hence, there is a pressing need for more precise ED models that perform well under stricter evaluation settings.
+However, when stricter evaluation criteria are applied to ensure high-precision localization, the performance of these models drops significantly.
+This indicates that current architectures may lack sufficient spatial fidelity to distinguish fine edges from surrounding textures, suggesting the need for architectures explicitly designed for high-precision localization.

-\item \textbf{Suboptimal predictions on noiseless inputs}: Existing models often produce suboptimal edge maps even when given noiseless input data, namely ground-truths themselves\footnote{In this paper, we define noiseless data as ground-truth edge maps, while noisy data refers to standard images containing textures.
-Models should ideally perform better on noiseless inputs than on noisy ones.}, as shown in Fig \ref{fig:Noiseless}.
-Ideally, an ED model should yield nearly perfect predictions on noiseless inputs since they are already well-defined edges.
-Yet, most models generate results on noiseless inputs that are similar to predictions on textured images.
-Addressing this issue is critical for improving ED model reliability. \end{enumerate}
+\item \textbf{Suboptimal Reliability on Noiseless Inputs}: , As shown in Fig \ref{fig:Noiseless}, existing models often produce suboptimal edge maps even when given noiseless input data, namely ground-truth edge maps themselves, which represent deterministic and noise-free ideal priors.
+Ideally, an ED model should yield nearly perfect predictions on noiseless inputs since they represent the "ideal prior" of edges.
+Yet, most models generate results on noiseless inputs that are similar to those on textured images, suffering from blurred or discontinuous predictions.
+This limitation fundamentally stems from training solely on human-annotated data, where subjectivity and annotation noise are unavoidable. \end{enumerate}

-To address these challenges, we propose a novel ED model incorporating cascaded skipping density blocks (CSDB).
-Density blocks (DBs) have demonstrated effectiveness in tasks such as image super-resolution~\cite{WX2021Real}, however, they perform suboptimally when directly applied to ED.
-Therefore, we introduce CSDB, a structural refinement tailored for ED tasks, and design new ED models based on this architecture.
-Additionally, to improve model performance on noiseless data, we introduce a novel data augmentation strategy that incorporates noiseless samples.
-Unlike conventional augmentation methods that rely solely on textured images with noisy labels, our approach allows models to learn directly from noiseless data, thereby mitigating the issue discussed in 2) and Fig. \ref{fig:Noiseless}.